 Members often have to travel long distances or go to certain clinics to receive the services, he said.

-Additionally, all three states are pursuing their own versions of Medicaid within their state boundaries, which creates issues for Navajo who live in one state but sometimes
+Additionally, all three states are pursuing their own versions of Medicaid within their state boundaries, which creates issues for Navajo who live in one state but sometimes are closer to services in another.

 The tribe asked that a feasibility study be done, to see how viable its own Medicaid system would be.
 Though a lack of funding stalled the study, the passage of the Indian Health Care Improvement Act in 2010 made the study possible.
 The act was passed when U.S. President Barack Obama signed the Patient Protection and Affordable Care Act in March that year.